 I have taught courses in Psychology and Human Relations at two Washington State colleges, facilitated relationship seminars, and have been involved with teaching at divorce recovery workshops.

 My wife and I hosted international college students who lived in our home for fourteen years.
 I love to read, spend time outdoors, and when I'm able, watch and play sports.
-Most of all, I enjoy time with my wife and two sons.
+Most of all, I enjoy time with family.

 My approach to counseling begins with identifying your objectives and working together to accomplish those objectives.
 I believe in providing a safe environment for self exploration and personal growth and that my role is one of collaborator, consultant, and encourager who walks alongside you using whatever tools are needed - relational, psychological, spiritual, pragmatic - to support, challenge, and provide honest feedback in an attempt to achieve you goals.